michaeljclark/rv8-bench/data/template.md

 ## rv8 benchmark results

 This document contains [rv8-bench](https://github.com/rv8-io/rv8-bench/) benchmark results for GCC 7.1.0 and musl libc.
+The results include runtimes and instructions per second comparisons for the QEMU and rv8 JIT engines and native x86.
+The benchmark programs are compiled and tested for aarch64, riscv64, riscv32, x86-64 and x86-32.
+The results also include runtime neutral metrics such as retired RISC-V instructions, x86 micro-ops, executable file sizes and dynamic register usage.

 #### Benchmark source